pingidentity/terraform-provider-pingone/docs/resources/risk_predictor.md

 <a id="nestedatt--predictor_composite"></a>
 ### Nested Schema for `predictor_composite`

-Required:
+Optional:

-- `composition` (Attributes) Contains the composition of risk factors you want to use, and the condition logic that determines when or whether a risk factor is applied. (see [below for nested schema](#nestedatt--predictor_composite--composition))
+- `composition` (Attributes, Deprecated) The `composition` attribute is deprecated.
+Use the `compositions` attribute instead.
+This field will be removed in the next major release.
+Contains the composition of risk factors you want to use, and the condition logic that determines when or whether a risk factor is applied.
+Exactly one of the following must be defined: `composition`, `compositions`. (see [below for nested schema](#nestedatt--predictor_composite--composition))
+- `compositions` (Attributes List) A list of compositions of risk factors you want to use, and the condition logic that determines when or whether a risk factor is applied.
+The minimum number of compositions is 1 and the maximum number of compositions is 3.
+Exactly one of the following must be defined: `composition`, `compositions`. (see [below for nested schema](#nestedatt--predictor_composite--compositions))

 <a id="nestedatt--predictor_composite--composition"></a>
 ### Nested Schema for `predictor_composite.composition`

+Required:

+- `condition_json` (String) A string that specifies the condition logic for the composite risk predictor.
+The value must be a valid JSON string.
+- `level` (String) A string that specifies the risk level for the composite risk predictor.
+Options are `HIGH`, `LOW`, `MEDIUM`.

+Read-Only:

+- `condition` (String) A string that specifies the condition logic for the composite risk predictor as applied to the service.

+<a id="nestedatt--predictor_composite--compositions"></a>
+### Nested Schema for `predictor_composite.compositions`

 Required: